How To Install and Use Docker Compose on Ubuntu 14.04

 Docker has three primary ways to work around this.
 The first and most common is to have Docker specify environment variables that will be set inside the Docker container.
 The code running inside the Docker container will then check the values of these environment variables on startup and use them to configure itself properly.

-Specifying an internal volume just means that for a folder you specify for a particular Docker container, the data will be persisted between restarts.
-For example if you wanted to make sure your log files hung around between each restart you might specify an internal
+Specifying an internal volume just means that for a folder you specify for a particular Docker container, the data will be persisted when the container is removed.
+For example if you wanted to make sure your log files hung around you might specify an internal

 A shared volume maps a folder inside a Docker container onto a folder on the host machine.
 This allows you to easily share files between the Docker container and the host machine, which we'll explore in the Docker data volume article.